jonmak08/front-end-training/src/pages/blog/resource-importer.md

 ```
 __PRO TIP__ Use this [cheatsheet](https://dev.liferay.com/en/participate/liferaypedia/-/wiki/Main/Portlet+ID+Quick+Reference+Guide) to help you find the <code>portletId</code> for the portlets you've added inside of your theme.

-Now that you're a pro at looking at code snippets and taking away what you need from it, there's something I wanted to revisit.
-When you think of your site, it has many pages, and <code>layouts</code> define the look and layout of each page.
-That layout will dictate how many <code>columns</code> your page will also have.
-So the last step would be how many portlets are defined in each column.
+Now that we've familiarized ourselves with the patterns of <code>sitemap.json</code>, there's something I wanted to revisit.
+There is a particular way Liferay sites have been structured.
+A site has many pages, and each page has <code>layouts</code> to define the look.
+Each layout defines how many <code>columns</code> will exist.
+So following this pattern, the last step would be defining in each column what portlets it contains.

 Nested inside of your <code>columns</code>, you'll have objects that will define the <code>portletId</code> and <code>portletPreferences</code>.

-Using the Portlet ID quick reference guide, we can lookup this <code>portletId</code> and see that we are defining a single Web Content Display with customized preferences.
-The <code>articleId</code> refers to the web content article you want displayed like our long running example <code>Welcome.xml</code>.
+Using the Portlet ID quick reference guide, we can lookup the <code>portletId</code> of <code>com_liferay_journal_content_web_portlet_JournalContentPortlet</code> and see that we are defining a single Web Content Display with customized preferences.
+The <code>articleId</code> refers to the web content article you want displayed.
+Using our long running example, <code>Welcome.xml</code> would be the web content article you would display inside of the Web Content Display Portlet.
 If you're like me, you'll probably be setting many of your <code>portletSetupPortletDecoratorId</code> to <code>barebone</code>.

 #